By Andrew White

 Critics claim that the practice has pushed down global markets - and could do the same in the Gulf.

 "These steps are not aimed at the market makers and those who short stock as the normal part of creating a liquid market," said Singer.

 "The DIFX is an international market and we're regulated by the DFSA.
 We have no financial institutions listed on our market - our companies are not being targeted by short-sellers."

 According to the Bank for International Settlements, the global over-the-counter derivatives market increased 15 percent to $596 trillion in the second half of 2007, while the equity derivatives market shrank 1 percent to $8.5 trillion.

-Short-selling has been blamed for driving down the stock of Lehman Brothers prior to its collapse earlier this month.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Short-selling has been blamed for driving down the stock of Lehman Brothers prior to its collapse earlier this month.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.